 The collection consists of 8.5 thousand paintings, sculptures, drawings and objects of decorative art of the 16th-21st centuries.
 Shevchenko Street, 21.
 Opening hours: 10:00-17:30.

 Potemkin’s Palace.
 It is one of the first and most significant buildings of Dnepropetrovsk.
 In 1952, the building was renovated and became the Palace of culture of students named after Yuri Gagarin.
 Shevchenko Square, 1.

 Globa’s Park.
-Central park of Dnepropetrovsk is named after Zaporozhye Cossack Lazar Globa who founded the park on the territory of his estate in the 18th century.
+The central park of Dnepropetrovsk is named after Zaporozhye Cossack Lazar Globa who founded the park on the territory of his estate in the 18th century.
 There is a children’s railway, rides, karting center and a summer concert venue in the park.
-In the middle of the park there is a large lake with beautiful swans.
+In the middle of the park, there is a large lake with beautiful swans.
 Karl Marx Avenue, 95.

 Children’s Railway.
 The railway introduces children to the railway specialties.
-The railway opened in 1936 was the first children’s railway in Ukraine and the second in the USSR.
+This railway, opened in 1936, was the first children’s railway in Ukraine and the second in the USSR.
 The total length of the railway is 2 km.
 Karl Marx Avenue, 95 (Globa’s Park).
 Opening hours: 10:00-15:30 (May to September on weekends).

 It is interesting that till early 1960s Dnepropetrovsk seemed to turn back from the river: endless store-houses and small plants were located along the Dnieper, there were no recreation areas and the river was used only as a waterway.

 But the fact that the city was an industrial giant and saved a lot of slag - waste of metallurgy - enabled to form and fix the bank with a wide boulevard.

 The swan fountain opened in 2005 on the embankment is unique as it can change its mode, “flap its wings” and rotate.